hennievn/PyTeamcenter/README.md

 ## Other Folders

 These are all auto-translations of the original .NET examples that ship with Teamcenter.
 None has been tested.
+These examples all use the pythonnet package.